Martingale transport with homogeneous stock movements: Introduction

 \section{Introduction}

-We consider a discrete stock process $S_1, ..., S_T$.
-The goal is to find a fair price of a financial instrument $f(S_1, ..., S_T)$ depending on this stock.
-We follow the robust pricing idea of martingale optimal transport \cite{beiglbock2013model,beiglbock2016problem}, in that we determine the highest and lowest possible price for this instrument under pricing rules which are consistent with European call and put prices observed on the market (which determine the risk-neutral one-period marginal distributions of $S_1, ..., S_T$) and the assumption that the process $S_1, ..., S_T$ is a martingale.
-In addition, this paper adds a notion of time-homogeneity for the process $S_1, ..., S_T$, made precise in Section \ref{sec:homogeneity}.
-The reason we introduce this assumption is twofold: \begin{itemize} \item[(1)] While the martingale optimal transport approach is very robust, for practical purposes the obtained range of prices is often too wide, see also \cite{henry2013automated,lutkebohmert2019tightening,sester2018markov}. \item[(2)] In the martingale optimal transport setting, information obtained through option prices with maturities $t_1, ..., t_k$ has little relevance for pricing an instrument depending on different time-points $t_{k+1}, ..., t_{K}$.
-Hence, market information is used inefficiently. \end{itemize} The notion of time-homogeneity of the stock process mainly aims at overcoming the issue raised in point (2) and thus narrow the range of possible prices to improve on point (1).
-In the spirit of robust pricing the introduced assumption of time-homogeneity is as weak as possible, while still achieving its purpose.
+We consider a discrete stock process $S_1, \ldots, S_T$.
+The goal is to find a fair price of a financial instrument $f(S_1, \ldots, S_T)$ depending on this stock.
+We follow the robust pricing idea of martingale optimal transport \cite{beiglbock2013model,beiglbock2016problem}, in that we determine the highest and lowest possible price for this instrument under pricing rules which are consistent with European call and put prices observed on the market (which determine the risk-neutral one-period marginal distributions of $S_1, \ldots, S_T$) and the assumption that the process $S_1, \ldots, S_T$ is a martingale.
+In addition, this paper adds a notion of time-homogeneity for the process $S_1, \ldots, S_T$, made precise in Section \ref{sec:homogeneity}.
+The reason we introduce this assumption is twofold: \begin{itemize} \item[(1)] While the martingale optimal transport approach is very robust, for practical purposes the obtained range of prices is often too wide, see \cite{henry2013automated,lutkebohmert2019tightening,sester2018markov}. \item[(2)] In martingale optimal transport, the transition probabilities of the considered martingale models are almost entirely decoupled.
+For instance the transition probabilities from period 1 to 2, and 3 to 4, can be completely different.
+Hence market information which restricts the possible transitions from period 1 to 2 has practically no relevance when pricing an instrument depending only on time points 3 and 4 (for a numerical illustration, see Section \ref{subsec:binomial}). \end{itemize} The notion of time-homogeneity of the stock process we introduce mainly aims at putting the transition probabilities between different periods in relation and thus improve on the issue raised in point (2).
+This leads to a more narrow range of possible prices to improve on point (1).

+To introduce the notion of time-homogeneity we use, let us recall homogeneous Markov models.
+Intuitively speaking, a homogeneous Markov model $(S_1, \ldots, S_T)$ satisfies the following two properties: \begin{itemize} \item[(i)] The conditional distribution of $S_{t+1}$ given $(S_1, \ldots, S_t)$ equals that of $S_{t+1}$ given $S_t$. \item[(ii)] The conditional distribution of $S_{t+1}$ given $S_t$ equals that of $S_{s+1}$ given $S_s$. \end{itemize} While Markovian models in a martingale optimal transport framework have been considered in \cite{sester2018markov}, the assumption is difficult to handle both regarding duality, and numerics, since the set of Markovian models is not convex.